 At the end of the day, it’s quite obvious what crowd the Asus MG278Q will appeal to – gamers who prioritize performance but are willing and able to put some extra money towards a quality panel in order to avoid having to deal with subpar visuals.

 And in that regard, honestly, this monitor hits all the right spots: it’s got a snappy 144 Hz/1ms TN panel but also boasts a 1440p resolution, thus offering extra fidelity, and it handles colors quite well for a TN panel.
 Plus, it also comes with G-Sync, which is fitting considering Nvidia’s popularity in the upper mid-range and beyond.

 That said, the only two reasons why you wouldn’t buy this monitor (assuming that you can afford it and are actually looking for a performance-oriented monitor) is either if you want to save up some more and invest extra in a 144 Hz QHD IPS monitor so that you can have premium performance and premium visuals in the same package, or if you want to go all out with a 240 Hz monitor.

-Otherwise, the Asus MG278Q is among the very best TN monitors that you can get.
+On the contrary, the Asus MG278Q is among the very best TN monitors that you can buy.